mwalter/Sprinter/README.md

 You can remove team members from the list by clicking the Remove button next to a team member.<br/>
 To reset the form you have to click the Reset button.

+A live demo of Sprinter can be found [here](https://sprinter.newinstance.ch/).

 ## Technology

 The app is based on [Angular](http://angular.io) and [Bootstrap](https://getbootstrap.com/) UI components.